quasiyoke/RandTalkBot/README.rst

 Translations
 ^^^^^^^^^^^^

 We are interested in growing the number of Rand Talk's translations.
-You can help in doing that by translating some of ``.po`` files in ``locale`` directory on your language.
+You can help in doing that by translating some of ``.po`` files in ``randtalkbot/locale`` directory on your language.
 Feel free to send this files to quasiyoke@gmail.com

 Building gettext files
 ^^^^^^^^^^^^^^^^^^^^^^